-The Directors thank the Company's employees, customers, vendors, clients, and partners for their continuous support, dedication and commitment towards their respective work.
+The Board of Directors would like to place on record their gratitude for guidance and cooperation extented by Company's employees, customers, vendors, clients, and partners.
 The Directors also take this opportunity to thank all Investors, Banks, Financial Institutions, Stakeholders, Corporations, Government and Regulatory Authorities and their agencies and Stock Exchanges for their continued cooperation.

-The Directors regret the loss of lives due to COVID- 19 pandemic and are deeply grateful and have immense respect for every person who risked their life and safety to fight this pandemic COVID- 19.
+The Directors regret the loss of lives due to COVID-19 pandemic II wave and are grateful and have immense respect for every person who risked their life and safety to fight this pandemic COVID-19.

-Date: June 29, 2020 Place: Ahmedabad For and on behalf of the Board of Directors
+Date: June 04, 2021 Place: Ahmedabad For and on behalf of the Board of Directors